tier2tickets/Knowledge-Base/content/general/installation.md

 You would still need to reboot after hours though, the software does actually need a reboot most of the time.

+## Uninstalling

+Since the package is an MSI, you can use WMI to uninstall it.
+Here is an example command to uninstall it silently:

+`wmic product where (name="Helpdesk Button") call uninstall /nointeractive`

+NOTE: if you get back "ReturnValue = 1603;" from this command, then the removal failed because you are not in an elevated command prompt.